Chair , Richard Gill

 Region: North (Cumbria), Jonathan Johnson

-All of us have the power to nurture wonderful people, changing their lives through learning.
-In this academy, we cherish that moral purpose; making it brick, and flesh and striving to teach and educate like we invented it!
+Jonathan believes that all of us have the power to nurture wonderful people, changing their lives through learning.

 Region: North (North Yorkshire), Phil Bennington